ylm-py/docs/docs/products/Object-Storage/HowTo/custom-domain.md

 ![Cloudflare Create transform rule](/img/products/object-storage/howto/cname/Cloudflare_Create_transform_rule.png)

-We set the rule to match all requests for the newly added hostname so select "Hostname" as _Field_, "equals" as _Operator_ and your hostname as _Value_, "objects.example.com" in our example.
+We set the rule to match all requests for the newly-added hostname so select "Hostname" as _Field_, "equals" as _Operator_ and your hostname as _Value_, "objects.example.com" in our example.

 Select _Rewrite to..._ as _Then..._ action, make sure it is set to "Dynamic" and enter this pattern: